 A powerful example is looking at the differences between various CBD products.
 It would be easy to assume that higher milligrams of CBD would be better than lower milligrams in any given product—but what really matters is how bioavailable the CBD is.
 Is it full spectrum and made with the whole hemp plant (high bioavailability) or was it made using “isolate” or “pure CBD” (low bioavailability)?
 So, even if something has a high dosage of CBD, it doesn’t necessarily mean your body will absorb it all or even most of it.

 There are lots of factors that contribute to which ingredients and what doses actually get utilized in their active form by your body.
-Some include nutrition-source quality, age and preparation, as well as your biochemistry and your body’s ability to break things down.
-But here at Sagely, we have found that there are two crucial factors that will give you the most “bang for your buck” when it comes to maximizing bioavailability (and especially when it comes to supplements):
+Some include source quality, age and preparation, as well as your biochemistry and your body’s ability to break things down.
+But here at Sagely Naturals, we have found that there are two crucial factors that will give you the most “bang for your buck” when it comes to maximizing bioavailability (and especially when it comes to supplements):

 How something has been formulated determines how “body ready” it is, and how well all the good stuff (nutrients) get delivered to where it’s needed in your body.
 The absorption of hemp oil is a good example because one key challenge faced by CBD consumers is its low absorption rate into the digestive system.
 The answer?
 A reliable courier!
 By creating a water-soluble formula (i.e. soluble in the digestive tract) that means higher bioavailability of the hemp oil and thus more efficiency per mg of CBD.

 So before accepting claims on any label about how beneficial a particular food or supplement is, do some digging to 1) Check its bioavailability and then 2) Find out how your body needs it to be delivered, and finally 3) Look into whether it has a “meant to be” pairing that are known to boost its efficacy.
-The concept of bioavailability is often overlooked in the pursuit of feeling better—give your body the upper hand in absorbing the nutrients it needs to recover from sickness, have more energy, or simply to live a healthier life.
+The concept of bioavailability is often overlooked in the pursuit of feeling better—give your body the upper hand in absorbing the nutrients it needs to rejuvenate and return to balance.